 Welcome to the Virtual Church Page

-As we should all be aware by now, no “in-person” events are being held at the church during this critical health crisis.
+As we should all be aware by now, very few in-person events are being held at the church during this critical health crisis.
+As of October 2020, only one church service per month is being held in-person, on the last Sunday of the month.

-Our Sunday worship will be a “Virtual Church” service online every Sunday at the normal time (9:30am), and you can join us for the service simply by clicking on the little sunny church image that you will find on this page or the home page of this website.
+Our Sunday worship will be a “Virtual Church” service online every Sunday at the normal time (10:00am), and you can join us for the service simply by clicking on the little sunny church image that you will find on the home page of this website on Sunday mornings.

 Some important notes about the virtual service.
 When you first connect, the mic on your computer or device will be muted.
 It is important during the service that you do not “unmute” your mic unless you have some particular role in the service such as reading a lesson.
 Think of it: if we have 50 people connected and 50 mics are all turned on, we will all be hearing phones ringing, babies crying, people coughing, doors slamming, even people whispering, you get the picture!
 It will feel odd during the hymns, because we will not be hearing each other singing, but that’s the way it has to be.
 (And because of audio delays over the internet, even saying prayers with your mic on would be very confusing because of a very strong “echo effect”.)
 So, keep microphones off please!